jenkinsci/github-plugin/CONTRIBUTING.md

 ### IDE Configuration

-* Eclipse, by and large the IDE defaults are acceptable with the following changes:
+- Eclipse: by and large the IDE defaults are acceptable with the following changes:
   - Tab policy to `Spaces only`.
   - Indent statements within `switch` body.
   - Maximum line width `120`.
   - Line wrapping, ensure all to `wrap where necessary`.
   - Organize imports alphabetically, no grouping.
-* NetBeans, by and large the IDE defaults are acceptable with the following changes:
+- NetBeans: by and large the IDE defaults are acceptable with the following changes:
   - Tabs and Indents:
-        + Change Right Margin to `120`.
+    - Change Right Margin to `120`.
-        + Indent case statements in switch.
+    - Indent case statements in switch.
   - Wrapping:
-        + Change all the `Never` values to `If Long`.
+    - Change all the `Never` values to `If Long`.
-        + Select the checkbox for Wrap After Assignment Operators.
+    - Select the checkbox for Wrap After Assignment Operators.
-* IntelliJ, by and large the IDE defaults are acceptable with the following changes:
+- IntelliJ: by and large the IDE defaults are acceptable with the following changes:
   - Wrapping and Braces:
-        + Change `Do not wrap` to `Wrap if long`.
+    - Change `Do not wrap` to `Wrap if long`.
-        + Change `Do not force` to `Always`.
+    - Change `Do not force` to `Always`.
   - Javadoc:
-        + Disable generating `<p/>` on empty lines.
+    - Disable generating `<p/>` on empty lines.
   - Imports:
-        + Class count to use import with '*': `9999`.
+    - Class count to use import with '*': `9999`.
-        + Names count to use static import with '*': `99999`.
+    - Names count to use static import with '*': `99999`.
-        + Import Layout:
+      - Import Layout:
-            * import all other imports.
+        - import all other imports.
-            * blank line.
+        - blank line.
-            * import static all other imports.
+        - import static all other imports.

 ## Issues